Gabbar Singh Gujjar: Reward for capture

 The state governments of Madhya Pradesh, Rajasthan and Uttar Pradesh declared a ransom reward of ₹50,000 for his head in 1959.
 At the time, it was the biggest reward placed on the head of a wanted criminal in India.

+Gabbar was captured in Sagar district of Madhya Pradesh and a trial was conducted upon him into the town Khurai.
+It is said during his hearings in the court a large gathering of people would surround the area of court house to take a look at the dacoit.

 In his autobiographical narrative The British the Bandits and the Border Men, Khusro Faramurz Rustamji then the IG (Inspector General) of Police in the Indian state of Madhya Pradesh, details that Gabbar had instilled so much fear in the areas of Dholpur, Bhind, Gwalior and Etawah, that no one dared to leak any information regarding him.

 Death

-He died on November 13, 1959 in Jagannath-Ka-Pur village of Bhind district during a gunbattle with the police force.
+He died on 13 November 1959, in Jagannath-Ka-Pur village of Bhind district during a gunbattle with the police force.
 Khusro Faramurz Rustamji, who earlier worked as special security officer to Jawaharlal Nehru decided to present the news of Gabbar's death as a birthday gift to the first Prime Minister of India, Jawaharlal Nehru.